The Story of Resolution Promotions

 Sky Blue FC had been reestablished in the U.S. Soccer-operated National Women’s Soccer League in 2013.
 Before my corporate job had expired, Resolution Promotions already had a verbal agreement in place with Sky Blue FC, and additional deals were also in negotiations to further strengthen the foundation of the business.

 Resolution Promotions continued to handle all communications responsibilities with Sky Blue FC through the end of 2018.
 At that time, I decided that it would be best for the company to remove itself from professional sports team management to focus on working predominately with small businesses, athletes and influencers.
 Resolution Promotions had undergone rapid expansion over the preceding year, and that approach was a better business initiative for the company and our increasing roster of clients.
 Although it still feels a bit strange to be completely removed from team sports, I know that it was the right decision for the business.

-Today, Resolution Promotions services a wide variety of small businesses and mid-size companies throughout New Jersey, covering many different industries.
-The company also works directly with athletes and influencers such as two-time FIFA World Cup champion Christie Pearce Rampone, Super Bowl winner David Tyree and motivational speaker/entrepreneur Eric LeGrand.
-The incredible growth and development that the company has experienced is truly humbling, and I am forever grateful to all of the people who have played a role in this journey.
+Today, Resolution Promotions services a wide variety of small businesses and mid-size companies throughout the country, covering many different industries.
+The incredible growth and development that our company has experienced is truly humbling, and I am forever grateful to all of the people who have played a role in this journey.